Skip to Content

 In many cases you can first use

-the PRINCE approach to treat your ankle:
+the RICE approach to treat your ankle:

 Proper treatment and rehabilitation (rehab) exercises are very